tlpss/box-manipulation/keypoint_detection/README.md

 #### starting agents on GPULab
 The hacky way:
 - start a jupyterhub instance using the project and the Jupyterlab-pytorch docker image from https://gitlab.ilabt.imec.be/tlips/gpulab
-- pull this repository anywhere on the machine (except the project mount) and navigate to the folder relative to which you specified the
+- pull this repository anywhere on the machine (except the project mount), pip install `box-manipulation/keypoint_dection`
+- navigate to the folder relative to which you specified the python script in the sweep
 - start the agent(s)

-the nice way:
+- paste the wandb authorization key the nice way:
 - #TODO create job and submit to GPULab CLI.